Atomic82/National-Parks-Collector/README.md

 - Create national park badge icons to accompany each park log entry.
 - Incorporate pictures of national parks.
 - Make responsive to all devices and breakpoints.
+- A mobile app that collects the GPS coordinates of a user to verify they are in, or have been to the park.
+This would include a leaderboard and competitive twist.

 # Technology Used and Implemented🏞
 ----